brumar/onionizer/README.md

 pros for onionizer middleware:
 - easier to read and write
-- features that eases the creation of your onion model
+- features that eases the creation of your onion model.
-- free async functions support
+- free support for async functions

 cons for onionizer middleware:
 - extra library to depend on (or extra code if you copy and paste the code from onionizer.py in your utils.py, which is fine if you ask me)